Jadvyga Tūbelienė

-Jadvyga Tūbelienė (née Chodakauskaitė) (January 11, 1891 – October 4, 1988) was one of the founders of the Lithuanian Women's Council, a writer, journalist, head of the Information Bureau in Bern and Paris, Deputy Chief of Mission to Switzerland and married to Juozas Tūbelis, the longest-standing Prime Minister of Lithuania.
+Jadvyga Tūbelienė (née Chodakauskaitė) (January 11, 1891 – October 4, 1988) was one of the founders of the Lithuanian Women's Council, a writer, journalist, head of the Information Bureau in Bern and Paris, and Deputy Chief of Mission to Switzerland.
+She was also married to Juozas Tūbelis, the longest-standing Prime Minister of Lithuania.
 She was involved in many charity organizations and is considered one of the most influential women in interwar Lithuania.
 Jadvyga was a member of the Chodakowski noble family.